mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Scope

-RTP over QUIC mostly defines an application usage of QUIC {{?I-D.draft-ietf-quic-applicability}}.
+RTP over QUIC mostly defines an application usage of QUIC
-As a baseline, the specification does not expect more than a standard QUIC implementation as defined in {{!RFC8999}}, {{!RFC9000}}, {{!RFC9001}}, and {{!RFC9002}}.
+{{?I-D.draft-ietf-quic-applicability}}.
+The specification relies on the WebTransport Protocol Framework {{!I-D.draft-ietf-webtrans-overview-04}} to provide a multiplexing layer on top of QUIC.

-Nevertheless, the specification can benefit from QUIC extesions such as QUIC datagrams
-{{!RFC9221}} as described below.
+Additionally, the specification can benefit from QUIC extesions such as QUIC datagrams {{!RFC9221}} as described below.
 Moreover, this document describes how a QUIC implementation and its API can be extended to improve efficiency of the protocol operation.

-On top of QUIC, this document defines an encapsulation of RTP and RTCP packets.
+On top of WebTransport, this document defines an encapsulation of RTP and RTCP packets.

 The scope of this document is limited to carrying RTP over QUIC.
 It does not attempt to enhance QUIC for real-time media or define a replacement or evolution of RTP.